UTSCCSCC01/finalprojectw22-stellar/doc/sprint0/PB.md

 Priority: High

+Points: 13

 As a user I should be able to create my own game/match with my preferred settings so that I can play the game.

 Criteria of Satisfaction: